Codecademy/docs/content/git/concepts/branch/branch.md

 As long as the branch has no uncommitted code, this command will remove the branch entirely.
 It will no longer be available to check out, and the changed code will be unrecoverable.

-Sometimes, Git will refuse to delete a branch because it has changes that have not yet been merged into an existing upstream or remote version of that branch.
-In such cases, it can be forcefully deleted with either the `-d --force` or capital `-D` flags, like so in the `my-branch` examples below.
+Sometimes, Git will refuse to delete a branch because it has unmerged changes in an existing upstream or remote version of that branch.
+In such cases, it can be forcefully deleted with either the `-d --force` or capitalized `-D` flag, like so in the `my-branch` examples below.

 Option 1: